 Alternative Images also known as Any-Image

-By default TrinityX comes bundled with playbooks for conventional HPC but also AI based workloads for the various distributions including ubuntu and opensuse.
+By default TrinityX comes bundled with playbooks for conventional HPC but also AI based workloads for the various distributions including Ubuntu and OpenSUSE.
 See the general information for detailed information regarding these playbooks.
 However, in some occasions a different distribution release is preferred.

 TrinityX supports what we call the Any-Image approach.
 Besides the out-of-the-box provided playbooks, which technically already utilize the Any-Image functionality, it allows building alternative images to a higher degree, to e.g. have a Rocky-8 image, while the headnode runs a different distribution, for example Alma-9.